AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 For readers of this manual, all information should be easily understandable.
 Line \b "Usage Counter" provides the quantity of unboxing operations and function invocations that have been performed on boxes of the mapped type so far.
-The value also depends on when during a process's life-cycle the method was invoked.
+The value also depends on the point in time of a process's life-cycle the function was invoked.
 If this value indicates a high usage and line <b>"VTable Type"</b> denotes a dynamically created
 \e vtable type, it might make sense to \ref alib_boxing_more_opt_staticvt "define a static vtable" for that mapped type.